East Africa Protectorate: Development

 In the process of carrying out this policy of colonisation a dispute arose between Sir Charles Eliot, Commissioner of British East Africa, and Lord Lansdowne, the British Foreign Secretary.
 The East Africa Syndicate had applied for and been pledged the lease of 500 sqmi of land.
 Lansdowne, believing himself bound by the pledges, decided the applications should be approved.
 In a separate matter, two South African applicants who were each attempting to lease 50 sqmi were declined by Lansdowne, and he refused Eliot permission to conclude the transactions.
 In view of this Eliot resigned his post, giving his reason in a public telegram to the Prime Minister, dated Mombasa, 21 June 1904, stating: "Lord Lansdowne ordered me to refuse grants of land to certain private persons while giving a monopoly of land on unduly advantageous terms to the East Africa Syndicate.
 I have refused to execute these instructions, which I consider unjust and impolitic."
 Sir Donald William Stewart, the chief commissioner of Ashanti (Ghana), was announced as Sir Charles' successor on the day the telegram was sent.

 Legislation

 In 1914, the British government banned cannabis ("bhang") in the Protectorate.

 Stamps and postal history of British East Africa

-The territory had its own mail system during the 1890s.
+The protectorate upon becoming a direct possession of British Empire in 1895 had overprinted postal stamps from India and the former Imperial British East Africa Company issued.
+Along with this the territory was incorporated into the Universal Postal Union.
+By 1896, the first line of official stamps was issued, although the protectorate's postage service was short lived as in 1901 it was merged with the Protectorate of Uganda's mail service becoming the East Africa and Uganda protectorates issuing their first stamps in 1904.